NicolaasWeideman/RegexStaticAnalysis/README.md

 * `(a|a)*.*`
    * `./run.sh -c '(a|a)*.*'`
    * Result: Does not contain EDA, or IDA.
    * Explanation: We see the similarities between the regexes `(a|a)*`, which was vulnerable to exponential backtracking and `(a|a)*.*` which is not vulnerable at all.
 Note the `.*` at the end of the nonvulnerable regular expression.
-This will consume any suffix of an input string starting with a<sup>n</sup> and therefore the matcher will never backtrack to attempt all possible ways of matching the input string with the rege.
+This will consume any suffix of an input string starting with a<sup>n</sup> and therefore the matcher will never backtrack to attempt all possible ways of matching the input string with the regex.